This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

-- ¼ tsp salt
+- 1/4 tsp salt

-- 6 tbsp milk
+- 1/3 cup milk

 - 1 tsp vanilla extract

-- ⅛ tsp salt
+- 1/8 tsp salt

-- ¼ tsp almond extract
+- 1/4 tsp almond extract

 - In a small bowl, sift together the flour and baking powder and set aside for a moment.
 Cover two baking sheets with parchment paper.

-- Combine 10 oz of the chopped chocolate and the butter in a medium microwave-safe bowl.
+- Combine 10 oz (about 1 2/3 cup) of the chopped chocolate and the butter in a medium microwave-safe bowl.
 Microwave in 30-second increments until melted, stirring after every 30 seconds to prevent overheating.
 Stop heating when there are still a few bits of unmelted chocolate remaining, and continue to stir the chocolate until the residual heat melts the chocolate pieces.
 Set aside to cool for a few moments.

 - Add the melted chocolate and flour mixtures, and mix on low until almost combined.
 Stop when just a few streaks of flour remain, and add the remaining chopped chocolate and the pistachios.
-Stir until everything’s well-combined.
+Stir until everything is well-combined.

 - Set aside the dough at room temperature for at least 10-15 minutes, to give it a chance to firm up a little.
 If you refrigerate the dough at this point, it will become very hard, and will need to sit at room temperature to soften before using it.

 - Sift the dry pudding mix into a large mixing bowl—some brands (like Jell-O) include little bits of nuts, so they need to be sifted out unless you want nuts in your frosting.

 - Raise the speed the medium-high and beat until the frosting is light and fluffy.
 Adjust the texture by adding more powdered sugar if it is too runny, or more milk if it is too stiff.

 - To assemble the cookies, spread a generous layer of frosting on the bottom of one cookie, and press the bottom of another cookie on top.
 Press down until the frosting comes all the way out to the edges.